dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1974: Regular attendance fosters student success.
+### T1974: Regular attendance ensures student engagement and can lead to academic success.

 |Support|
 |---|